Privacy policy

 Primary Care Networks: We are a member of Blue PCN Primary Care Network.
 This means we work closely with a number of local practices and care organisations for the purpose of direct patient care.
 They will only be allowed to access your information if it is to support your healthcare needs.
 If you have any concerns about how your information may be accessed within our primary care network, we would encourage you to speak or write to us.

 Enhanced Access: We provide enhanced access appointments to our patients which means you can access medical services outside of our normal working hours.
-In order to provide you with this service, we have formal arrangements in place with the General Practice Alliance who will need to access your medical record to be able to offer you the service.
+In order to provide you with this service, we have formal arrangements in place with the BLUE Enhanced Access who will need to access your medical record to be able to offer you the service.
 We have robust data sharing agreements and other clear arrangements in place to ensure your data is always protected and used for those purposes only.

 Medicines Management: The Practice may conduct Medicines Management Reviews of medications prescribed to its patients.
 This service performs a review of prescribed medications to ensure patients receive the most appropriate, up-to-date and cost-effective treatments.
 Our local NHS Clinical Commissioning Group employs specialist pharmacists and they may at times need to access your records to support and assist us with prescribing.
 This reason for this is to help us manage your care and treatment.